learn-co-curriculum/cssi-prework-python-string-interpolation/README.md

 The Chicago Black Hawks have 3 NHL championships in 3 years
 ```

-Again, you'll note that our the whole string is in quotes.
+Again, you'll note that our whole string is in quotes.

-The placeholder for the variable is the `%` sign and the and a letter showing the datatype that is being inserted.
+The placeholder for the variable is the `%` sign and a letter showing the datatype that is being inserted.
 The entire string is followed by a percent sign and the data that is being inserted, separated by commas.

 ```python
 >>> "The %s have %d %s championships in %d years" %("Chicago BlackHawks",3, "NHL", 3)